 Making the budget first-class

 With Workday Adaptive Planning in place, Regent’s University London embarked on refining its budgeting process; incorporating additional sets of data, moving to a model of continuous planning, and ultimately increasing trust in the end reports.
-Much of this involved consolidating data into Workday Adaptive Planning with a centralised planning and budgeting process that is vastly easier and faster.
+Much of this involved consolidating data into Workday Adaptive Planning with a centralized planning and budgeting process that is vastly easier and faster.
 Budgets holders also had a renewed sense of ownership thanks to increased visibility into the numbers.

 “In the past, the budget contained inaccuracies largely originating from the complex consolidation exercise in Excel,” said Carl Teigh, Finance Director at Regent’s University.
 “This meant that trust was eroded in the figures prepared by finance and limited the value generated from the finance department which hampered the university’s decision making.
 By comparison, with Workday Adaptive Planning, visibility for budget holders has improved and they have become more invested in accurate financial planning.
-For example, seeing where there is room for rationalising cost, and thereby maximising the funds available for re-investment into improving the student experience."
+For example, seeing where there is room for rationalizing cost, and thereby maximizing the funds available for re-investment into improving the student experience."

 Modelling for the future

 Today, Regent’s University London has gone beyond consolidation to a far more extensive forecasting process to plan for long term financial stability.
 Forecasts link student numbers, course duration times, and faculty pay roll directly into the revenue data to ensure long-term cash flow is available for improving the student experience and the financial health of the university.